 Where possible I check if the major rating agencies have assigned ratings to a company’s domestic long-term unsecured debt.
 This form of debt carries more risk than secured debt but is less risky than owning common shares.
 It is, therefore, important, that equity investors account for this higher risk.
 If a company’s domestic long-term unsecured debt is rated at the lowest tier of the lower medium grade investment-grade category, for example, then a common shareholder’s risk is a non-investment grade (speculative).

-Moody’s withdrew its ratings for IMO in November 2003.
+Moody’s withdrew its ratings for Imperial Oil in November 2003.
 S&P Global, however, still rates IMO.

 S&P Global downgraded IMO’s domestic long-term unsecured debt from AA to AA- in February 2021.
 This is the bottom tier of the high-grade investment grade category.
 This rating was last reviewed in May 2022 and the outlook is stable.